kev187038/SpaceInvadersEnvironment-for-RLAgents/README.md

-In this project the SpaceInvadees gaming Environment was used to train and test a Reinforcement Learning agent on, using different techniques.
+In this project the SpaceInvaders gaming Environment was used to train and test a Reinforcement Learning agent, using different techniques.
 In the repo are available the source code, the test results, and a report with all the details.
 The experience was important to learn how to implement and neural network architecture and both basic and
 Q-Learning.